 Across the range of measures, there was no meaningful results difference between pre- versus post-exercise protein ingestion groups.
 The meaning of these findings is that athlete is free to choose, based on individual factors (i.e., preference, tolerance, convenience, and availability), whether to consume protein immediately pre- or post-exercise.

-Protein comes in all size and shapes, choosing the right type of protein could be crucial for some professional athlete and minor for others.
+So, the bottom line is that protein comes in all size and shapes, choosing the right type of protein could be crucial for some professional athlete and minor for others.
 As we age, our skeletal muscle mass attenuates with time.
 So, it’s important to increase our protein intake and reduce the amount of fat to stimulate muscle protein synthesis and help prevent or attenuate the loss of skeletal muscle mass in situations where total energy intake is compromised.

 Despite the similarities and differences shared in the above research.
 You still have to understand that your body structure, composition, reaction can differ to anyone else.
 So, my opinion is to test your body, which method delivers you the best results and from there you’ll get to understand what exactly your body needs to produce the maximum results.